dxmegvpw/imiya.github.io/senior_thesis/temp.md

         .
     \end{align}
 $$
 Note that we have interchanged the dummy indices several times after derivating.
-At last, the equation of motion with respect to the $F_{i}$
+At last, the equation of motion with respect to the $$F_{i}$$
 $$
     \begin{equation}
         h^{\bar{j}i}\bar{F}_{\bar{j}}